The third post in a five-part series about fertility and the endocrine system.

 There are more foods that are full of amazing nutrients to help aid in fertility, these lists aren’t exhaustive, but they do hit on the top foods available.
-Some simple things to try are making a
+Here are some simple things to try:

 Sugar, caffeine, alcohol and soy isolates are foods to limit.
 Who doesn’t like chocolate cake or apple crisp–honestly, sometimes sugar is just– good.
 And coffee, don’t get me started, just the smell makes me happy.
 I’m saying limit these things, and instead of a daily occurrence, they become an occasional treat.

 Soy isolates are found in soy cheese, soy milk and other products that contain soy fillers.
 They’re a known endocrine disruptor and aren’t great for your overall health.
 There are many products to choose from if you exclude or limit dairy in your diet.
 Instead of soy milk, try oat, almond or hemp milk.
 Fermented soy, like tofu or miso and the whole soybean, are excellent for your body.